 Never leave your plant sitting in water.
-This will cause the roots to rot and lead to the death of the plant over time.
+This will cause the roots to rot and eventually kill the plant over time.

-3. Finally, feed your flowering houseplants regularly to keep them healthy and flowering.
-(I use a balanced liquid fertilizer at half strength.)
+3. Feed your flowering houseplants regularly.
+Feed your flowering houseplants to keep them healthy and flowering.
+(I use a balanced liquid fertilizer every other week at half strength.)

 Plants need food to flower